Uni-Fusion: Universal Continuous Mapping: Abstract

 \section{Abstract}

-We introduce Uni-Fusion, an universal continuous mapping framework for surfaces, surface properties (color, infrared, etc.) and more (latent features in CLIP embedding space, etc.).
-We propose the first Universal Implicit Encoding model that supports encoding of both geometry and various types of properties (RGB, infrared, feature and etc.) without the need for any training.
-Based on that, our framework divides the point cloud into regular grid voxels and produces a latent feature in each voxel to form a Latent Implicit Map (LIM) for geometries and arbitrary properties.
-Then, by fusing a Local LIM of new frame to Global LIM, an incremental reconstruction is approached.
-Encoded with corresponding types of data, our Latent Implicit Map is capable to generate continuous surfaces, surface properties fields, surface feature fields and any other possible options.
-To demonstrate the capabilities of our model, we implement three applications: (1) incremental reconstruction for surfaces and color (2) 2D-to-3D fabricated properties transfers (3) open-vocabulary scene understanding by producing a text CLIP feature field on surfaces.
-We evaluate Uni-Fusion by comparing in corresponding applications, from which, Uni-Fusion shows high flexibility to various of application while performing best or competitive.
-The project page of Uni-Fusion is available at {\tt \url{https://jarrome.github.io/Uni-Fusion/}}
+We present Uni-Fusion, a universal continuous mapping framework for surfaces, surface properties (color, infrared, etc.) and more (latent features in CLIP embedding space, etc.).
+We propose the first universal implicit encoding model that supports encoding of both geometry and different types of properties (RGB, infrared, features, etc.) without requiring any training.
+Based on this, our framework divides the point cloud into regular grid voxels and generates a latent feature in each voxel to form a Latent Implicit Map (LIM) for geometries and arbitrary properties.
+Then, by fusing a local LIM frame-wisely into a global LIM, an incremental reconstruction is achieved.
+Encoded with corresponding types of data, our Latent Implicit Map is capable of generating continuous surfaces, surface property fields, surface feature fields, and all other possible options.
+To demonstrate the capabilities of our model, we implement three applications: (1) incremental reconstruction for surfaces and color (2) 2D-to-3D transfer of fabricated properties (3) open-vocabulary scene understanding by creating a text CLIP feature field on surfaces.
+We evaluate Uni-Fusion by comparing it in corresponding applications, from which Uni-Fusion shows high-flexibility in various applications while performing best or being competitive.
+The project page of Uni-Fusion is available at {\tt \url{https://jarrome.github.io/Uni-Fusion/}}.